This site uses cookies

 Director

 Tait is the Director of the Writers’ Centre and an Assistant Professor in Humanities at Yale-NUS College.
 He received his A.B. in Chinese Language and Literature from Dartmouth College and did his doctoral work in language and literacy at the University of Washington.
 Before coming to Singapore, he taught English and rhetoric at the University of Washington where he was also the principal investigator for a research group designing educational writing software.
-His research involves second language literacy, multimodal communication, and the rhetoric of digital non-human actors such as data products and algorithms.
+His research involves interactional sociolinguistics, multlingual literacy, and multimodal communication, and has been published in such journals as Applied Linguistics, TESOL Journal, and Composition Forum.
 He has also worked in China for an educational materials publisher and created comics for a children’s English language newspaper.
-He still makes comics with his friends when he can find the time.
+He still makes comics with his friends when he can make the time.

 Farheen Asim